Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Student identification

 Note: Areas in and around Cloncurry and Mount Isa may be designated as either Remote Australia or Very Remote Australia.
 Schools with students from these areas should use the Australian Bureau of Statistics (ABS) mapping tool to determine the designation of the home addresses of these students.
 The tool is available at https://dbr.abs.gov.au/absmaps/index.html.
-Choose 2016 Remoteness Area (RA) as the Boundary Type, type the address into the address box, and click the Search icon.
-Then, click the box which will bring up the region.
+Choose 2021 Remoteness Area (RA) as the Boundary Type, type the address into the address box, and click the Search icon.
+Then, click on the screen shot box which will bring up the region.

 Examples of the address searches: